twineworks/collections/README.md

 TrieLists are a persistent vector implementation based on a tree of 6 bit (64-item) Trie nodes with tail operation optimization.

+## ChampMaps
+Trie-based persistent hash maps.

+ * They _do not_ allow `null` keys.
+ * They _do not_ allow `null` values.

+See [Michael Steindorfer's Phd. thesis](https://michael.steindorfer.name/publications/phd-thesis-efficient-immutable-collections.pdf) on the CHAMP data structure.
+This implementation is based on the excellent implementation in the [capsule](https://github.com/usethesource/capsule) project.

+Notable changes are:
+ - mutable transients are not tied to a specific mutator thread, you can create deep copies of a transient to share with other threads via dup()
+ - equal values do not cause an update in compact bitmap nodes, the original item stays in the map
+ - set vs. put semantics in transients, previous value of a key is not returned
+ - entry iteration is using standard JDK [AbstractMap.SimpleEntry](https://docs.oracle.com/javase/8/docs/api/java/util/AbstractMap.SimpleEntry.html)
+ - transients implement remove()
+ - Always calls key.equals and value.equals for comparisons, custom equivalence tester is not supported
+ - minor changes removing 0-length array copies from the code
+ - recursive equality check on node array uses Arrays.equals()
+ - implementations of removeAll() for map and transient
+ - minor optimizations for implementations of setAll()

 ## License
 This project uses the business friendly [MIT](https://opensource.org/licenses/MIT) license.